-Staff supports the granting of this deviation for the reasons set forth by the applicant.
+The DRC and staff support the granting of this deviation for the reasons set forth by the applicant.

 Further details related to this deviation, including the applicant's justification and the statutory basis for granting the deviation, can be found in Addendum 4 of the application.